landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-filters/README.txt

 == Changelog ==

+= 1.10.0 - July 13, 2020 =
+* NEW - Added new Star Rating field for allowing users to query by start rating custom fields.
+* NEW - Added new optional description field for filter block.
+* UPDATE - Added new PHP Output option.
+Filters can now can be added via PHP Array and not a shortcode.
+Click the `Generate PHP` button in the Shortcode Output sidebar.
+* UPDATE - Admin UI/UX updates for a better experince building filters.

+= 1.9.3 - June 29, 2020 =

+* NEW - Added `Reset` button to Range Slider field type.
+Users can now reset the Range Slider to the default values after filtering.
+* UPDATE - Added support for Masonry `transition` and updating the paging URLs when using Filters add-on.
+* UPDATE - Improved the stability of the scroll to post functionality when loading a paged URL.
+* FIX - Fixed IE11 issue with keyboard navigation of radio buttons.
+* FIX - Fixed IE11 issue where Range Slider was not triggering a change event.

+= 1.9.2 - June 12, 2020 =
+* UPDATE - Added support for spacerbar keydown event to trigger events when using radio or checkbox field types.
+* UPDATE - Added support for arrow keys to traverse the radio groups and act more like native radio buttons.
+* FIX - Fixed issue on setting page not displaying filter preview
+* FIX - Pushed fix for issue where hitting a paged URL would not send the user to the top of the current page.

 = 1.9.1 - March 18, 2020 =

 ## UPGRADE NOTICE
 This version of Filters updates the markup of Radio and Checkbox filed types.
 For accessibility purposes, the `<a href="#"/>` has been replaced with clickable `<div/>` elements.

 Users who are using custom CSS to style these elements may need to update their markup for these elements.